wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 == Changelog ==

 = 3.0 =
-* Added: BitCoin and LiteCoin buttons
+* Added: Bitcoin and Litecoin buttons
+* Changed: Code cleaning

 = 2.17.3 =
 * Added: Use image alt text, if present, as Pinterest description